-What may have seemed as a wise move in one generation-an innocent alliance by marriage with a neighboring king-becomes the nation's unraveling in following generations.
+What may have seemed like a wise move in one generation--an innocent alliance by marriage with a neighboring king--becomes the nation's unraveling in following generations.
 Jehoshaphat's daughter-in-law wields incredible influence over his grandson, to his grandson's hurt and to the detriment of Judah.

 Marriages are covenants made before God; those who choose to enter that covenant lightly, especially to enter that covenant with unbelievers, invite the same disaster into their homes.
 God is serious when He says, "Do not be unequally yoked together with unbelievers; for what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?"
 (2 Cor.
 6:14).